mstefferson/DockerImages/README.md

 Here is some basic info on what comes with each image

 #### ml_bot
-I wanted to build an image that had all of the main tools.
+I wanted to build an image that had all of the main tools that could be ran on a cpu or gpu.
 Is it necessary to have both Pytorch and Keras if you're only using one?
 Of course not!
 I have been bouncing between both tools, and I just wanted to have a complete image that I could use for various things that can be ran on a CPU/GPU!
 I made build individual images if there is interest.
 Here's what you get:
 * PyTorch
 * Tensorflow
 * Keras